aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/crop-image-by-shifts/_index.md

 RasterImage rasterImage = (RasterImage)Image.load(sourceFile);
 ```

-## Step 2: Cache Image Data
+### Step 3: define shift values

-Before cropping, it's advisable to cache the image data for improved performance:
+Specify the shift values for all four sides of the image (left, top, right, bottom) in pixels.
 ```java
 if (!rasterImage.isCached()) {
   rasterImage.cacheData();
 }
 ```

-## Step 3: Define Shift Values
+### Step 4: apply cropping

-Specify the shift values for all four sides of the image:
+`crop(left, right, top, bottom)` trims the image by the specified pixel shifts on each side.
 ```java
 int leftShift = 10;
 int rightShift = 10;